 A key difference between the two currently proposed routing data approaches in Sections 4 and 5 is the granularity of information to be provisioned (shared) and managed by each service provider’s routing service.
 However, once some service providers agree to use a per-TN data approach, then all other participating service providers will most likely need the capability to manage the associated per-TN data in their respective routing services.

-The following solution is just one way to support the provisioning of both per-TN and aggregate routing data in the industry NPAC and builds on various third party services and published APIs that primarily support ubiquitous industry SMS routing today.
+The following solution is just one way to support the provisioning of both per-TN and aggregate routing data in the NPAC and builds on various third party services and published APIs that primarily support ubiquitous industry SMS routing today.
 The following description assumes that certain one-time activities previously discussed and common across both proposed routing data approaches have already taken place between service providers (e.g., IP connectivity established).
-This solution supports both per-TN and aggregate routing data input and expands the latter for direct provisioning into the industry NPAC.
+This solution supports both per-TN and aggregate routing data input and expands the latter for direct provisioning into the NPAC.

-It should be noted that this solution can support the industry NPAC in the role of either a Tier 1 (i.e., routing data in a format that identifies service provider Tier 2 servers – see also Section 5.2) or Tier 2 (i.e., routing data in a format that identifies an interconnect SBC, or I-SBC, domain, where the specific “trunk group” or “route” is ultimately designed through a bi-lateral service provider information exchange – see also Section 5.1).
-The remainder of this solution description assumes a Tier 2 role, where the routing data to be exchanged in the industry NPAC is in the form of a SIP URI like “sip:<telephone number>@sbc1.sp1.com”.
+It should be noted that this solution can support the NPAC in the role of either a Tier 1 (i.e., routing data in a format that identifies service provider Tier 2 servers – see also Section 5.2) or Tier 2 (i.e., routing data in a format that identifies an interconnect SBC, or I-SBC, domain, where the specific “trunk group” or “route” is ultimately designed through a bi-lateral service provider information exchange – see also Section 5.1).
+The remainder of this solution description assumes a Tier 2 role, where the routing data to be exchanged in the NPAC is in the form of a SIP URI like “sip:<telephone number>@sbc1.sp1.com”.
 However, the solution doesn’t rely on just this specific URI format.

 Provisioning